 79 full-time faculty

-Located in the gently rolling hills of Ohio’s Western Reserve, less than 45 minutes from Cleveland, Youngstown, and Akron, Hiram College offers students the best of all worlds.
-The rural beauty of Hiram’s 110-acre campus is the perfect setting for quiet contemplation and distraction-free learning, while allowing students to enjoy the many amenities, culture. and attractions found within a short drive from campus.
+Located in the gently rolling hills of Ohio’s Western Reserve less than 45 minutes from Cleveland, Youngstown, and Akron, Hiram College offers students the best of all worlds.
+The rural beauty of Hiram’s 110-acre campus is the perfect setting for quiet contemplation and distraction-free learning, all while allowing students to enjoy the many amenities, culture, and attractions found within a short drive from campus.

 |First-Year Seminars and Experiences||X|